Who Gets Flagged? The Pluralistic Evaluation Gap in AI Content Watermarking: Conclusion

 \section{Conclusion}

 This paper has argued that watermarking, increasingly mandated as the verification layer for AI-generated content, carries the same potential for disparate impact as the generative systems it is meant to authenticate.
 The evidence across modalities indicates that content-dependent embedding produces content-dependent outcomes, and content varies systematically across languages, cultures, and communities.
 The field has optimized watermarking for robustness and imperceptibility while treating the populations it affects as uniform.
 They are not.
 The evaluation dimensions we propose are not aspirational.
 A single benchmark has demonstrated it can test across 25 languages and stratify by demographic group.
 What is missing is not capability but priority.
-As governance frameworks move to mandate watermarking deployment, the minimum requirement is that these systems be held to the same fairness standards as every other component in the AI pipeline.
-The verification layer should not be the place where bias auditing stops.
+As governance frameworks move to mandate watermarking deployment, the minimum requirement is that these systems be held to the same evaluation standards as every other component in the AI pipeline.
+Pluralistic alignment cannot end at generation; the verification layer that authenticates whose content counts is part of the pipeline, and must be evaluated accordingly.

 {

 }